vindenesen/check_netscaler/README.md

 The plugin supports performance data for the commands state and the above or below threshold checks.
 Also there is a performancedata command to gather information from your NetScaler.

-Example configurations for Nagios and Icinga 2 can be found in the exmaples directory of this repository.
+Example configurations for Nagios and Icinga 2 can be found in the examples directory of this repository.

 Feedback and feature requests are appreciated.
 Just create an issue on GitHub or send me a pull request.